o-ran-sc/archived-portal-ric-dashboard/docs/config-deploy.rst

 ``portalapi.password``

-Application password expected at ONAP portal.
+REST password expected at ONAP portal.
 No default value.

+``portalapi.security``

+Boolean flag whether the Dashboard limits access to users (browsers) that present security tokens set by the ONAP Portal.
+If false, no access control is performed, which is only appropriate for isolated lab testing.

 ``portalapi.usercookie``